EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/README.md

 https://github.com/neilh10/SensorModbusMaster/issues/1
 https://github.com/EnviroDIY/SensorModbusMaster/issues/14

- # KNH002 Circuit Discription  rev8 changes from rev6
+ # KNH002 Circuit Discription  rev8 changes from rev7
  The fan out is now 6 RS485 circuits and 2 SDI-12, all with eFuses on +12V
  The power switch is moved from the LiIon battery side to the +12V boost side, and requires a seperate Mayfly digital port D10 to be activated.
- The boost can source 6W at 12V
+ The boost can source 6W at 12V.
- The RS485 chipe changed due to parts shortages Battery coloumb "Fuel Gauge" monitor - STC3100 and Unique ID has been removed.
+ The RS485 chipe changed due to parts shortages.
+ Battery coloumb "Fuel Gauge" monitor - STC3100 and Unique ID has been removed.

  # KNH002 Circuit Discription  rev7 additions rev6